-- Oil Burner Motor For Beckett and Carlin burners, add 2 - 3 drops of non-detergent electric motor oil to each oil cup located at front and rear of motor (Riello burners are permanently lubricated).
-Excessive oiling will shorten life expectancy of motor. - 2.
+- 1. Do not oil.
+Oil burner motors are permanently lubricated. - 2.
 Fuel Filter Replace to prevent contaminated fuel from reaching nozzle.
 Partially blocked fuel filter can cause premature failure of fuel pump. - 3.
-Fuel Pump Unit Replace pump screen and clean pump unit to maintain fuel delivery to nozzle. - 4.
-Ignition Electrodes Clean and adjust per manufacturer's recommendations, to maintain reliable ignition of oil. - 5.
+Fuel Pump Unit Replace pump screen and clean pump unit to maintain fuel delivery to nozzle. - Ignition Electrodes Clean and adjust per manufacturer's recommendations, to maintain reliable ignition of oil. - 5.
 Nozzle Replace to maintain safe and reliable combustion efficiency.
 Replace with nozzle as required in charts located in this manual. - 6.
 Fan and Blower Housing Must be kept clean, free of dirt, lint and oil to maintain proper amount of air fuel requires to burn. - 7.
 Check Final Burner Adjustments.